+In this paper, we explain the conceptual development of the STAGE Lab Quantum Casino (a.k.a. the STAGE Lab Quantum Arcade), one of the Lab's most recent artistic endeavors about quantum physics.
+This work consists of a series of card and digital games and an interactive experience, exposing the public to quantum physics and minimizing learning barriers.
+Furthermore, we will also present a case study of the interactive experience, in the form of The Quantum Photo Booth.

-Our “quantum games” provide an entertaining and enjoyable method for people of all ages to become familiar with quantum physics, once that will hopefully spark their curiosity.
-By using core concepts of quantum physics as tools and strategies to overcome challenges that arise in gameplay, they gain an understanding of them.
-In particular, these games provide players with first-hand experience with the following quantum physics concepts: measurement, superposition, decoherence, and entanglement.
-Instead of teaching the concepts through a traditional classroom pedagogy, these games, both cooperative and competitive, aim to invoke curiosity, spark moments of playfulness, and catalyze play-centric learning modalities.
-This paper provides a general overview of the development of the Quantum Casino project, focusing specifically on the Quantum Photo Booth experience, and describes how science is integrated into the very nature of the game development process and its outcome.
+The STAGE Lab Quantum Casino provides an entertaining and approachable experience for people of all ages to become familiar with quantum physics.
+By using core concepts of quantum physics as tools and strategies to overcome challenges that arise in gameplay, players gain an intuitive understanding of these concepts.
+These games provide players with a first-hand experience of the following quantum physics concepts: measurement, superposition, encryption, decoherence, and entanglement.
+Instead of teaching the concepts through a traditional classroom pedagogy, these games aim to invoke curiosity, spark moments of playfulness, and catalyze play-centric learning modalities.
+This paper provides a general overview of the development of the STAGE Lab Quantum Casino, focusing on The Quantum Photo Booth experience and how science is integrated into the very nature of the game development process in addition to its outcome.